termsurf/base-book/text/folders.md

-# Folder Structure in BaseLink
+# Folder Structure in BaseNote

 The "index" file for a folder is called `base.link` (you'll notice many of those in the repo already).
 This is how we name it, like `index.js`.